Khairpur cricket team

-Khairpur cricket team, from the town of Khairpur, Pakistan, in the district of Khairpur in the north of Sindh province, played in the Pakistan domestic first-class cricket competitions between 1958–59 and 1973-74.
+Khairpur cricket team, from the town of Khairpur, Pakistan, in the district of Khairpur in the north of Sindh province, played in the Pakistan domestic first-class cricket competitions between 1958–59 and 1973–74.
 The team no longer plays first-class cricket.

 First-class history

-Khairpur made their debut in the 1958-59 Quaid-i-Azam Trophy, playing Quetta in Sukkur.
+Khairpur made their debut in the 1958–59 Quaid-i-Azam Trophy, playing Quetta in Sukkur.
 Khairpur won a low-scoring match by four wickets.
 Tahir Ali took 5 for 36 and 2 for 27, and Iqbal Sheikh took 3 for 31 and 5 for 23.
 Khairpur lost their next match and drew their third.

-In 1959-60 they played only one match, losing to Hyderabad after being dismissed for 57, which was their lowest-ever total, in the first innings.
-In 1960-61 they formed a combined team with Hyderabad, which competed in the Ayub Trophy as Hyderabad-Khairpur, losing one match and drawing the other.
+In 1959–60 they played only one match, losing to Hyderabad after being dismissed for 57, which was their lowest-ever total, in the first innings.
+In 1960–61 they formed a combined team with Hyderabad, which competed in the Ayub Trophy as Hyderabad-Khairpur, losing one match and drawing the other.

-Resuming as an independent entity in the Quaid-i-Azam Trophy, Khairpur won their first match in 1961-62, beating Bahawalpur by 8 runs in another low-scoring match.
+Resuming as an independent entity in the Quaid-i-Azam Trophy, Khairpur won their first match in 1961–62, beating Bahawalpur by 8 runs in another low-scoring match.
 Faqir Aizazuddin, the captain, top-scored in each innings with 29 and 53, and Tahir Ali took 3 for 24 and 4 for 31.
 Khairpur lost their next two matches.
 In the match against Lahore B they reached 150 for the first time, eventually being dismissed for 242.

-They began 1962-63 with their highest-ever total, 321, against Multan, although in the end they narrowly escaped with a draw.
+They began 1962–63 with their highest-ever total, 321, against Multan, although in the end they narrowly escaped with a draw.
 Once again Aizazuddin top-scored in each innings, making 89 and 24, as well as taking three wickets.
-They won their next match, against Bahawalpur, by two wickets, thanks to outstanding performances by Aizazuddin, who made 31 and 101 (Khairpur's first century), and Abdul Aziz, who took 7 for 66 and 5 for 97.
+They won their next match, against Bahawalpur, by two wickets, thanks to Aizazuddin, who made 31 and 101 (Khairpur's first century), and Abdul Aziz, who took 7 for 66 and 5 for 97.

 They lost their next four matches over three seasons by large margins.
-Their only appearance in 1966-67 was in a combined Hyderabad-Khairpur-Quetta team, which lost its only match to East Pakistan in the Ayub Trophy.
+Their only appearance in 1966–67 was in a combined Hyderabad-Khairpur-Quetta team, which lost its only match to East Pakistan in the Ayub Trophy.